Professor and Chair

 B.A., Haverford College

 Thomas Miller Klubock is a historian of modern Latin America with research specialities in social and working-class history, environmental history, and the history of gender and sexuality.
 His most recent book, Ránquil: Rural Rebellion, Political Violence, and Historical Memory in Chile (under contract, Yale University Press), a history of Chile’s most important peasant rebellion, examines issues of rural labor and land relations, political violence, law, and historical memory.
-He is also the author of La Frontera: Forests and Ecological Conflict in Chile’s Frontier Territory (Duke University Press, 2014), a social and environmental landscapes produced by conflicts between indigenous Mapuche communities, poor peasants, settlers, and estate owners over forest resources from the late nineteenth to the late twentieth century in Chile's southern frontier territory.
+He is also the author of La Frontera: Forests and Ecological Conflict in Chile’s Frontier Territory (Duke University Press, 2014), a social and environmental history of conflicts between indigenous Mapuche communities, poor peasants, settlers, and estate owners over forest resources from the late nineteenth to the late twentieth century in Chile's southern frontier territory.
 La Frontera received the Bolton-Johnson book prize from the Conference on Latin American History (CLAH), the Bryce Wood Book Award from the Latin American Studies Association (LASA) (co-recipient), and the Charles Weyerhaeuser Award from the Forest History Society, and was named a Times Higher Education Book of the Year for 2014.
 His first book, Contested Communities: Class, Gender, and Politics in Chile’s El Teniente Copper Mine, 1904-1951 (Duke University Press, 1998) explores the history of gender and politics in a working-class mining community in Chile.
 Klubock is also co-editor of The Chile Reader: History, Culture, Politics (Duke University Press, 2013).
 Klubock has won fellowships from the American Council on Learned Societies (ACLS), Fulbright, the National Humanities Center, and the John Simon Guggenheim foundation.
 He is currently doing research for a book on the history of rivers and water wars in Chile, Bolivia, and Argentina titled Nation of Rivers: A History of Water and Water Wars in Modern South America.

 La Frontera: Forests and Ecological Conflict in Chile’s Frontier Territory (Durham: Duke University Press, 2014).